a1r0/bash_scripting/README.md

 # Number Generator
-A lightweight number generator script.
-It writes the numbers from 1 to 10 in random order without repeating.
+An automated script which customize an Linux Distro with following packages.
+All of these will be marked as Done/In progress/Planned states , depends of my Shell script exp.

+  1. Zabbix
+  2. Nginx
+  3. Arc-theme if using GUI
+  4. OH my ZSH shell package

 # Getting Started
 Presequities
-  1. A Unix-like operating system: macOS, Linux.
+  1. A Unix-like operating system: Linux.
 On Windows WSL is preffered.
   2. Bash should be installed (v.
 4.4.20 or more recent).
-  3. Shuf should be installed (version 3 or later).

 It's an a repository for completed bash scripting task